rust-lang/rfcs/text/0000-cargo-test-coverage.md

 binaries and report on coverage for functions and branches that are not defined by the current crate with the potential of skewing coverage results.

-### Alternative 2: use a new manifest key instead of a cli option
+### Alternative 2: use a new manifest key instead of a CLI option

 Supporting this alternative would mean that changes would need to be made to the existing manifest format to possibly include a new section and/or key.
 A new `coverage` key could